How to Round Decimals? (+FREE Worksheet!)

 Solution:

 First, look at the next place value to the right of the hundredth place.
-It’s \(2\) and it is less than \(5\), thus removing all the digits to the right.
+It’s \(2\) and less than \(5\), thus removing all the digits to the right.
 Then, the answer is \(9.41\).

 Rounding Decimals – Example 3: